-Throughout the year we have had help from 30 volunteers across the two sites, providing support and assistance with a range of services and activities.
-These include governance, counselling, lunchtime help and kitchen assistants, befriending, cleaning, admin worker and day services such as signposting, teaching, mentoring, arts & crafts and sports/wellbeing.
+Throughout the year we have had help from 32 volunteers across the two sites, providing support and assistance with a range of services and activities.
+These include governance, counselling, lunchtime help and kitchen assistants, cleaning, admin assistance and day services such as signposting, teaching, mentoring, arts & crafts and sports/wellbeing.
 A total of approximately volunteer 2,910 hours in the year.